-- 1. Elect all of our director nominees consisting of (a) the seven (7) nominees named in the accompanying proxy statement for a one-year term if the amendment to the Company's Amended and Restated Certificate of Incorporation eliminating the classification of the board of directors (the "Board of Directors") is approved by our stockholders or (b) the two (2) nominees identified in the accompanying proxy statement to serve as Class I directors for a three-year term if the amendment to the Company's Amended and Restated Certificate of Incorporation is not approved by our stockholders: - 2.
-Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board of Directors of LPL Financial Holdings Inc., such that it would be comprised of a single class of directors elected on an annual basis who may be removed with or without cause, rather than be comprised of three classes of directors serving three-year terms who may be removed only for cause; - 3.
-Ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; - 4.
-Hold an advisory vote on executive compensation; and - 5.
+- 1. Elect all of our director nominees consisting of (a) the seven nominees named in the accompanying proxy statement for a one-year term if the amendments to the Company's Amended and Restated Certificate of Incorporation eliminating the classification of the Company's board of directors (the "Board of Directors") and providing for removal of directors with or without cause are approved by our stockholders or (b) the two nominees identified in the accompanying proxy statement to serve as Class I directors for a three-year term if the amendments to the Company's Amended and Restated Certificate of Incorporation are not approved by our stockholders; - 2.
+Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would declassify the Board of Directors, such that it would be comprised of a single class of directors elected on an annual basis, rather than be comprised of three classes of directors serving staggered three-year terms, if the proposal regarding director removal pursuant to Proposal 3 is approved; - 3.
+Approve an amendment to the Company's Amended and Restated Certificate of Incorporation that would provide that directors may be removed with or without cause rather than removed only for cause, if the proposal regarding the declassification of the Board of Directors pursuant to Proposal 2 is approved; - 4.
+Ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - 5.
+Hold an advisory vote on executive compensation; and - 6.
 Consider and act upon any other business properly coming before the Annual Meeting and at any adjournment or postponement thereof.